 Washington University’s re-established Department of Sociology collaborates with CSD on social policy and research.

 Through its faculty directors, CSD works with the Brown School’s research centers, Health Equity Works, and the Clark-Fox Policy Institute, as well as with Washington University’s Harvey A. Friedman Center for Aging and the Gephardt Institute for Civic and Community Engagement.

 Within the Brown School community, CSD supports inquiry and innovations by scholars in the early stages of their careers.
 The center has provided funding for groundbreaking work by numerous faculty members, postdoctoral fellows and doctoral students, including doctoral students with the Kathryn M. Buder Center for American Indian Studies.
-And CSD offers research opportunities to master’s students who wish to focus on social-development research.
+CSD also collaborated with the Buder Center to raise awareness about historical seizures of Native land and to advise the Brown School on a statement endorsing Native Acknowledgment as a best practice for organizers of events at the school.
+CSD offers research opportunities to master’s students who wish to focus on social-development research.

 CSD has also established the Shanti Khinduka Research Fellowship for Social Innovation in recognition of the leadership of the Brown School’s former dean.
 Khinduka led the school from 1974 to 2004.
 This annual $10,000 fellowship supports a member of the Washington University in conducting applied research testing a policy or practice innovation.